1648

 He was the founder and first captain of Hallam FC, the world’s second oldest football club.
 He later became president of Sheffield Football Association, being pivotal in developing the first universal set of rules for association football.

-John Shaw was a pupil at the Penistone Grammar School during the 1840s under the headmastership of Samuel Sunderland.
+John Shaw was a pupil at the free Penistone Grammar School during the 1840s under the leadership of Samuel Sunderland.

-While his father was a corn farmer on Shooters Moor, John was articled to his uncle who was a surgeon at Armitage.
-However, he didn’t enjoy it and soon moved into law, first for John Dixon’s solicitors in Sheffield before moving back to Penistone to work for John Dransfield.
+While his father was a cordwainer or shoemaker, John was articled to his uncle who was a surgeon at Attercliffe.
+However, he didn’t enjoy it and so moved into law, first for John Dixon’s solicitors in Sheffield before moving back to Penistone to work for John Dransfield.

 Dransfield had a young son called John Ness who, many years later while writing history books about Penistone, recalled watching John Shaw playing football on the field opposite his father’s office.

 That same year, he lost his first wife and became the sole parent of their two young sons aged two and four.
-He sought help from a housekeeper, Trizza Moulson, who happened to be from sister of John Marsh’s mother.
+He sought help from a housekeeper, Thirza Moorhouse, who happened to be the twin sister of John Marsh’s mother.

-In 1860 he founded Hallam FC, with their home ground at Sandygate at Crosspool becoming the ground of Hallam and Sheffield FC.
-The competition then between Sheffield FC, they played each other for the first time on Boxing Day 1860 at Sandygate, with Hallam winning 2–0.
+In 1860 he founded Hallam FC, with their home ground at Sandygate at Crosspool becoming the first ground in football history to be used as the permanent venue for football.
+They played each other for the first time on Boxing Day 1860 at Sandygate, with captains Creswick and Shaw each fielding a 16-man side.

-Shaw then married for a second time and with four more children, moved to Birmingham for work.
-His second wife died suddenly in 1893 and he remarried for a third time in 1896 aged 56.
+Shaw, then married for a second time and with four more children, moved to Birmingham for work.
+He second wife died suddenly in 1893 and he remarried for a third time in 1896 aged 56.

-In his later years Shaw got into politics, becoming an honorary alderman for his home city.
-Partly till he retired in 1912.
+In his later years, Shaw got into politics, becoming organising secretary for the Conservative Party until he retired in 1912.
 He died six years later aged 88 and is buried in an unmarked grave in Birmingham.

 John Marsh

-Born in Thurstone in 1842, he too was baptised and taught by Rev Sunderland.
+Born in Thurlstone in 1842, he too was baptised and taught by Rev Sunderland.
 After leaving Penistone Grammar School, he became an apprentice engraver at John Rogers and Sons in Sheffield.
 Here, he met Rogers’ son, also called John.
-The two 18-year-olds formed a strong bond of friendship, with sport a unifying feature.
+The two 18-year-olds formed a strong friendship, with sport a unifying theme.

-Both Marsh and John Rogers Jnr played cricket for the Wednesday Cricket Club.
+Both Marsh and John Rogers Jr played cricket for The Wednesday Cricket Club.
 After the tournament, it was decided that a football section be formed.
 Both Johns were part of the initial 60 members who enrolled at the Adelphi Hotel on 4th September 1867.

 Marsh maintained his captaincy of the Sheffield FA team throughout the next four years.
-He played with and against many recognised international players, but never got an England cap despite his skill.
+He played with and against many recognised international players, but never got an England call-up himself.

 The Inspirational Story of a Grassroots Football Club - Penistone Church FC